kbr/fritzconnection/docs/sources/getting_started.rst

     FRITZ_IP_ADDRESS = '169.254.1.1'

 This ip-adress is a fallback-address common to every fritzbox-router, regardless of the individual configuration.
-In case of more than a single router in the local network (i.e. multiple Fritz!Boxes building a Mesh or connected by LAN building multiple WLAN access-points) the option :command:`-i` (for the command line) or the keyword-parameter `address` (module usage) is required to address the router, otherwise it is not defined which device will respond.
+In case of more than a single router in the local network (i.e. multiple Fritz!Boxes building a Mesh or connected by LAN building multiple WLAN access-points) the command line option :command:`-i` (or the keyword-argument `address` for module usage) is required to provide the device-ip, otherwise it is not defined which device will respond.

 Username and password
 ---------------------

 For some operations a username and/or a password is required.
 This can be given on the command line as parameters or, by using a module, as arguments.
-To not present these information in clear text, username and password can get stored in the **environment variables** ``FRITZ_USERNAME`` and ``FRITZ_PASSWORD``.
-FritzConnection will check for these environment variables first and, if set, will use the corresponding values.
+To not present these information in clear text or in the program code, username and password can get stored in the **environment variables** ``FRITZ_USERNAME`` and ``FRITZ_PASSWORD``.
+If FritzConnection doesn't get the username or password as arguments, then it will check for these environment variables and, if set, will use the corresponding values.

-For Fritz!OS < 7.24 the username was optional and a default username gets used in this case.
+For Fritz!OS < 7.24 the username was optional.
 For newer versions an individual username is required.
-If a username is not provided, fritzconnection will read the username of the last logged in user from the Fritz!Box and will take this username as default.
+If a username is not provided, fritzconnection will try to find the username of the last logged in user from the Fritz!Box and will take this username (as AVM recommends for systems >= 7.24).

 Command line inspection